-You're probably looking for something specific about macro photography than just the basic settings for a beginner.
+You're probably looking for more information about macro photography than just the basic settings for a beginner.
 This article will lead you to whatever you want to know.
 You see, I'm a big fan of shooting up close and there are quite a few how to posts and about shooting macro on this website.

 Whether its shooting tips, macro equipment and accessories, ideas on what to shoot or macro lighting, it's all here for your consumption.
 You can take several different paths: